crdoconnor/cyf-hotel-db/readme.md

 This exercise involves implementing various aspects of a hotel booking system.
 It involves a variety of operations on the database to fetch, insert and update data.

-The tasks build on your previous experience using SQL with SQLite and Node.js.
+The tasks build on your previous experience using SQL with Postgres and Node.js.
 The key components of the application are as follows:

 * `index.js` - sets up the application for use
 * `server/class2.js` - router for simple application logic and interaction with the database;